Call Today – 614-715-4686.

 If you have been hurt by a dog you have the right to be compensated.
 Owning a dog is a responsibility and when an owner does not control their dog, they are responsible.

 While Ohio law tends to favor people who have been injured by dogs, insurance companies stubbornly fight dog bite claims.
 What’s more, Ohio law surrounding dog bites and injuries caused by dogs is complicated.
 In short, Ohio law says that the person who owned the dog is responsible for any injuries.
 Also, the person who had control of the dog (for example, a dog walker) is responsible for any injuries.
 Also, except for landlords, the person who owned the property where the dog lived is responsible for any injuries.
 What’s more, if the dog was vicious then you may be entitled to punitive damages and attorneys’ fees.
 Suffice it to say, dog law is complicated.

 Wright & Associates has recovered over a million dollars for victims of dog attacks.

 Given the complexities of the law surrounding dog attacks, you need an experienced lawyer to help you prosecute your claims.
-Wright & Associates encourages you to schedule a free initial consultation in which our team can review the facts of your case, offer a frank assessment and recommend the best course of action.
+Wright & Associates encourages you to schedule an initial consultation in which our team can review the facts of your case, offer a frank assessment and recommend the best course of action.
 Use the contact form on this website or call 614-715-4686 to make an appointment.